 Albert Pier project

-Works to significantly enhance the services and facilities along the Albert Pier in St Helier Harbour is expected to start in the first quarter of 2021, subject to planning approval.
+Work has started on significantly enhancing the services and facilities along the Albert Pier in St Helier Harbour.

-Concept image only – this is an artist impression only for illustrative purposes and therefore, the final layout of the pontoons is subject to change.
+Concept images only – this is an artist impression only for illustrative purposes and therefore, the final layout of the pontoons is subject to change.

 Albert Pier Upgrade – delivery of support structures